 The Criminology and Criminal Justice (CCJS) Honors Program is a unique opportunity for undergraduate CCJS majors to challenge themselves academically.
 The Honors program involves small, interactive and rigorous courses taught by a tenured/tenure-track faculty member.
 CCJS Departmental Honors courses are structured to enhance a student’s analytical skills, research capability, critical thinking, and writing ability.

 Students who participate in our Honors Program have the opportunity to experience smaller, more challenging classes and interact with departmental faculty in a one-on-one environment.
 Additionally, CCJS Honors students graduate with departmental honors and stand out among applicants when applying to graduate school, law school, internships and/or full-time employment.

 The Director of the CCJS Honors Program is Dr. Bianca Bersani.

 Honors Program Structure:

-The Honors Program is a three-semester (9 required credit hours) sequence beginning in the fall semester of the junior year.
-The three honors courses may count toward completion of the CCJS Course of Choice major curriculum requirement.
-CCJS 388H, the first course in the sequence, will provide an in-depth understanding of various contemporary criminological issues and the production of criminological research.
+The Honors Program is a four-semester (12 required credit hours) sequence, which a student begins in the fall semester of the junior year.
+CCJS388H, the first course in the sequence, will provide an in-depth understanding of various contemporary criminological issues and the production of criminological research.
 CCJS388H is offered only in the fall semester.
-Students will have the spring semester of their junior year off to pursue outside interest such as internships, study abroad, independent study, etc. In the fall semester of the senior year, students will solidify their honors thesis topic and begin preliminary research in CCJS 389H.
-In the spring semester of the senior year, students will complete CCJS 489H, a writing intensive course, during which an honors thesis will be completed.
-At the end of the semester, each student will orally defend their honors thesis.
+CCJS389H Independent Research is an experiential learning component, where students can complete either an independent study, research assistantship, or research-based internship of their choosing.
+CCJS389H can be completed during the spring semester of the junior year or anytime in the senior year.
+In the fall semester of the senior year, students will enroll in CCJS489H, where students start the writing process for their honors thesis, solidifying their honors thesis topic, and beginning preliminary research.
+In the spring semester of the senior year, students will continue CCJS489H, during which the student will complete and orally defend their honors thesis.
 The honors student with the best overall thesis will be awarded the Dr. Laure Brooks Honors Thesis Award.
 The recipient of this award gives the student address at the departments spring commencement ceremony.
+Honors students may count their honors courses toward completion of the CCJS Course of Choice major curriculum requirement.
+Note: Only three credits of CCJS489H will fulfill the 400-level CCJS Course of Choice requirement.